-It’s recommended to limit your intake to 1 cup per day if you choose to consume it earlier in pregnancy.
+Limiting your intake to 1 cup per day if you consume it earlier in pregnancy is recommended.

-Midwives often recommend pregnant women drink raspberry leaf tea just before and during labor to help induce and regulate timing of contractions and to help speed up delivery.
+Midwives often recommend pregnant women drink raspberry leaf tea just before and during labour to help induce and regulate the timing of contractions and to help speed up delivery.

 To make the tea: